The State in North Africa

 Luis Martinez is a Senior Research Fellow at CERI Sciences Po in Paris.
 He has been Visiting Professor at Columbia University, New York (2000–2001) and at the University of Montréal (2007–2008).
 A political scientist and a specialist on the Maghreb and the Middle East, his books include The Algerian Civil War, 1990–1998, The Libyan Paradox, The Enigma of Islamist Violence (co-edited with A. Blom and L. Bucaille), and The Violence of Petro-Dollar Regimes: Algeria, Iraq and Libya.

-‘As the state’s authority and legitimacy in the region diminishes, Martinez’s convincing and incisive analysis argues that only recognition of North African states’ social diversity and plurality can help in reclaiming its role.’ — Francesco Cavatorta, Associate Professor, Department of Political Science, Université Laval
+‘As the state’s authority and legitimacy in the region diminishes, Martinez’s convincing and incisive analysis argues that only recognition of North African nations’ social diversity and plurality can help in reclaiming its role.’ — Francesco Cavatorta, Associate Professor of Political Science, Université Laval

 ‘Timely, apposite and excellent.
-Martinez, a leading scholar of the region, highlights the role of nation-building as the key preoccupation of Maghribi states since independence, succinctly describing their respective pasts and the challenges to come.
-Essential reading for students of the region.’ — George Joffé, Department of Politics and International Studies, the University of Cambridge
+Martinez, a leading scholar of the region, highlights the role of nation-building as the key preoccupation of Maghrebi states since independence, succinctly describing their respective pasts and the challenges to come.
+Essential reading for students of the region.’ — George Joffé, Research Associate, London Middle East Institute, SOAS University of London